kolan72/PoliNorError/README.md

 - **Enable** `failedIfSaveErrorThrow: true` to fail fast on `OutOfMemoryException`.
 - **Minimize heavy operations** in error processors.

+### Safeguarding Core Components

+- **`BulkErrorProcessor` and `ExceptionFilter` are central** to the library's processing pipeline.
+Add processors or filters carefully, especially when configuring them from different parts of an application.
+- **Use the `With...`*`PolicyName`** shorthand methods when adding policies to collections - they provide consistent configuration and clearer intent.

 ### Version-Specific Tips

 - **2.19.0+**: Use `RetryDelay` for better delay control.